FRESH ARRIVAL: ALL 2026 HASHIRI SHINCHA ARE NOW IN – DISCOVER JAPAN’S EARLIEST GREEN TEAS!

 Single Origin

-This tea is sourced exclusively from the above-mentioned tea plantations in Yakushima and is purchased directly from the farmer.
+This tea is sourced exclusively from the above-mentioned tea fields in Yakushima, directly purchased from the farmer.

 100% pure